Publix: Publix GreenWise Market

-GreenWise Market is a retail concept the company introduced in 2007 in response to the increase in the number and profitability of health food stores such as Whole Foods Market.
+GreenWise Market was a retail concept the company introduced in 2007 in response to the increase in the number and profitability of health food stores such as Whole Foods Market.
 GreenWise Markets were created to increase awareness of nutrition; products under the GreenWise brand are free from added dyes, flavors, hormones, raised without antibiotics, or are USDA organic.
 These stores are similar to the Whole Foods Market chain.
-In addition to organic and traditional products, GreenWise Markets include salad and hot bars.
+In addition to organic and traditional products, GreenWise Markets included salad and hot bars.
 The first six stores were set to be in Palm Beach Gardens, Boca Raton, Vero Beach, Tampa, Naples, and Coral Springs, Florida.

 The first GreenWise Market opened on September 27, 2007, in Palm Beach Gardens.
 The second Publix GreenWise Market opened in Boca Raton on May 29, 2008, located in Boca Village Square.
 The third Publix GreenWise Market opened November 6, 2008, in Tampa's Hyde Park neighborhood.

 From 2008 to 2016, the company focused on a "hybrid" concept instead, integrating the GreenWise concept into traditional Publix stores.
 Approximately half of locations built since 2008 are considered hybrid stores.

 In 2017, the company announced they would resume building standalone GreenWise locations, the first of which will be near the campus of Florida State University in Tallahassee, opening in 2018.

+In May 2023, Publix announced it would be discontinuing the GreenWise Market banner, with the remaining locations converted to standard Publix stores.
+As of 2025, the GreenWise brand continues to be used for a line of organic and natural food items catering to health-conscious customers that are sold in Publix stores.